vandaan/REGENTAINN/README.md

 4. Push to the branch: `git push origin feature/new-feature`
 5. Submit a pull request.

+## some key aspects
+1. place "user" and "admin" folers in "regentainn" folder in xampp/htdocs
+2. get any error to start apche add "extension" file in "PHP.ini" file.
+3.import database in "phpmyadmin" using localhost/phpmyadmin.
 ---

 Feel free to adjust any details or add more sections as needed for your project!